joaks07/Proyect-EvilTwin-ESP32/README.md

 The full function‑by‑function specification for **ESP32 #1** (attack unit) lives in [docs/03-firmware-design.md](docs/03-firmware-design.md), including the documented `wifi_send_pkt_freedom()` limitation and its researched workaround (`esp_wifi_80211_tx()` plus an override of `ieee80211_raw_frame_sanity_check()`).

-## 🖼️ Screenshots

-> [!NOTE]
-> This repository was assembled from the project's technical documentation.
-Real screenshots of the admin panel, captive portal, and the ESP32 #2 credentials panel are **still pending** for a future update, alongside photos of the physical build.
-No placeholder images are included, so as not to present an unverified result as fact.

 ## 🧪 Testing performed